Hey students! Follow along ‘live’ and ask questions here through Garmin inReach.

 3. Education

 During the expedition, the team will connect to 26,000+ teachers on Can Geo Education’s educational network through live educational broadcasts using broadband satellite.
 The expedition will unfold live on a satellite fed website, where students will be immersed in every step of the journey.
 The expedition will be the thread that ties together themes of Inuit history and knowledge, ecology, the environment, Arctic ecosystems, wildlife, climate change, and Arctic sovereignty.
 Students will be issued learning challenges and will be able to ask the explorers questions through the live website.
-The team will make dispatches from the field in both English and Inuktitut.

 Upon completion of the expedition the team will create a dedicated educational website aimed at the same 26,000+ teachers in the Can Geo Education network.
 Additional insight into the film as well as extended unseen footage and interviews will be featured to advance the storytelling even further.